 Webmaster: Wayne Scott Joness

-But get this: we were not the first guitar synth band in C'ville!
-We were overshadowed by the immensely talented trio Rude Buddah that included Brian Daley who played a metallic blue Roland G-505 guitar and GR-300.
+But get this: we were not the first synth guitar band in C'ville!
+We were overshadowed by the immensely talented trio Rude Buddha that included Brian Daley who played a metallic blue Roland G-505 guitar and GR-300.
 Brian was joined by Jenny Wade on bass, and Spencer Lathrop on drums.
 At the time, they seemed to come out of nowhere, juiced on pure creativity, though in retrospect Brian had a pretty heavy King Crimson influence.

 Since college I have continued to work in music on and off, and now live in Los Angeles.
 I toured nationally with Jane Powell as keyboardist and guitarist, composed songs, scored films, and worked for a period of years as a sound editor.
 As a life-long electronic experimenter (I started UVA as an engineer), I started building my own interfaces for my vintage and modern Roland guitar synths.
 This eventually became a second business for me to supplement my composing income, and I have had the opportunity to sell my hand built processors to every guitar synth legend in the book.

 In the last few years I returned to college to earn a degree in computer science, and taught introduction to Web Design and Technology at West Los Angeles College.
 I now work full-time as an information systems manager at fusionZone Automotive.